Royal Academy of Arts: Michelangelo's Taddei Tondo

 The most prized possession of the Academy's collection is Michelangelo's Taddei Tondo, left to the Academy by Sir George Beaumont.
 The Tondo is usually on display in the Collection Gallery, which opened in May 2018.
-Carved in Florence in 1504–06, it is the only marble by Michelangelo in the United Kingdom and represents the Virgin Mary and child with the infant St John the Baptist.
+Carved in Florence in 1504–1506, it is the only marble by Michelangelo in the United Kingdom and represents the Virgin Mary and child with the infant St John the Baptist.

 War memorials

 In the entrance portico are two war memorials.
 One is in memory of the students of the Royal Academy Schools who fell in World War I and the second commemorates the 2,003 men of the Artists Rifles who gave their lives in that war with a further plaque to those who died in World War II.

 Membership

 Membership of the Royal Academy is composed of up to 80 practising artists, each elected by ballot of the General Assembly of the Royal Academy, and known individually as Royal Academicians (RA).
 The Royal Academy is governed by these Royal Academicians.
-The 1768 Instrument of Foundation allowed total membership of the Royal Academy to be 40 artists.
-Originally engravers were completely excluded from the academy, but at the beginning of 1769 the category of Associate-Engraver was created.
+The 1768 Instrument of Foundation allowed the total membership of the Royal Academy to be 40 artists.
+Originally, engravers were completely excluded from the academy, but at the beginning of 1769, the category of Associate-Engraver was created.
 Their number was limited to six, and unlike other associates, they could not be promoted to full academicians.
 In 1853 membership of the Academy was increased to 42, and opened to engravers.
 In 1922, 154 years after the founding of the Royal Academy, Annie Swynnerton became the first woman Associate of the Royal Academy.